codenautas/dialog-promise/LEEME.md

 `img`             |image url
-`startGroup`      |if it starts a group (puts a little line) `imgStyle`        |object with style attributes for the image `fun`             |alternate function to create cells of the row
+`startGroup`      |if it starts a group (puts a little line) `imgStyle`        |object with style attributes for the image `displayFun`      |alternate function to create cells of the row `doneFun`         |alternate function to callback when the option was selected instead of resolving the promise

 <!--lang:es-->
 ## Licencia